openstack-archive/boartty/doc/source/configuration.rst

     bar at the top of the screen.

   **query**
-    The search query to perform to gather changes to be listed in the dashboard.
+    The search query to perform to gather stories to be listed in the dashboard.

   **key**